EarthSciTech/SimBatch/README.md

 🛠️ SimBatch: Batch Simulation Toolbox for Reservoir Engineers

 SimBatch is a Python-based batch simulation and evaluation toolkit designed for reservoir engineers and researchers working with simulators like RFD tNavigator and SLB Eclipse.
-It enables automated, scalable execution of multiple simulation cases and extracts key performance indicators for comparative analysis and optimization.
+It enables automated, scalable execution of multiple simulation cases and extracts key performance indicators for comparative analysis and optimisation.

 ✨ Key Features: